Geography of the Philippines: Physical geography

 The Philippine archipelago lies in Southeast Asia, and numbers some 7,641 islands.
 The Philippines occupies an area that stretches for 1850 km from about the fifth to the twentieth parallels north latitude.
 The total land area is 300,000 km2, with cadastral survey data suggesting it may be larger.
 This makes it the fifth largest island country in the world.
 Only approximately 1,000 of its islands are populated, and fewer than one-half of these are larger than 2.5 km2.
 Eleven islands make up 95 percent of the Philippine landmass, and two of these — Luzon and Mindanao — measure 105000 km2 and 95000 km2, respectively.
 They, together with the cluster of islands in Visayas in between them, represent the three principal regions of the archipelago that are identified by the three stars on the Philippine flag.
-The Philippines is broken up in many islands by the sea.
+The Philippines is broken up into many islands by the sea.
 This gives it the fifth longest coastline of 36289 km in the world.
 The Exclusive economic zone of the Philippines covers 2263816 km², 200 nmi from its shores.
 It is located between 116° 40', and 126° 34' E longitude and 4° 40' and 21° 10' N latitude and is bordered by the Philippine Sea to the east, the South China Sea to the west, and the Celebes Sea to the south.
 The island of Borneo is located a few hundred kilometers southwest and Taiwan is located directly to the north.
 The Moluccas and Sulawesi are located to the south-southwest and Palau is located to the east of the islands.